-- 14. Generally, the property the person uses the majority of the time during the assessment year will be considered the person's principal place of residence.
-However, in certain circumstances it may be necessary to objectively assess which of two or more residences a person uses as their principal place of residence, having regard to the extent and quality of the use and occupation of each property.12 - 15.
-When determining which is a person's principal place of residence, the Commissioner will consider and compare the factors listed at paragraph 11 with reference to each property, and any other evidence considered necessary.
+- 12. If a person concurrently resides in two or more residences, it is necessary to determine which is their principal place of residence. - 13.
+The word 'principal' is not defined in the LTA Act but takes its ordinary meaning of 'most important' or 'main'.
+Accordingly, to be a person's principal place of residence, the property must be the person's most important or main residence,10 where the centre of gravity of a person's domestic life is found.11 - 14.
+Generally, the property used the majority of the time during the assessment year will be considered the person's principal place of residence.
+However, in certain circumstances it may be necessary to objectively assess which property a person uses as their principal place of residence, having regard to the extent and quality of the use and occupation of each property.12 - 15.
+When determining which is a person's principal place of residence, the Commissioner will consider and compare the factors listed at paragraph 11 with reference to each property, along with any other evidence.